The Two Testaments

 A Guided Journey through Scripture

-Welcome to The Two Testaments podcast, a guided journey through Scripture with leading experts on the Bible, hosted by Rony Kozman and Will Kynes.
+Welcome to The Two Testaments podcast, a guided journey through Scripture with leading experts on the Bible, hosted by Rony Kozman, Will Kynes, and Alex Kirk.

 We interview scholars to discuss the meanings of verses, passages, and books of the Bible.
 Think of us as an audio Bible commentary—but more exciting!—where you get to hear scholars and practitioners trying to make sense of the Jewish and Christian Scriptures.